-There are a few platform-dependent bugs due to problems with Java or window managers.
+Occasionally platform-dependent bugs may appear, due to problems with Java or window managers.
 These bugs are reported to the relevant company, but we cannot always guarantee that they will be fixed as they are out of our control.
 The level of user-support offered by external software suppliers is highly variable.